 Community Concern:

 Drought is a major economic concern for the country of Uruguay.
 In 2009, the Agriculture Programming and Policy Office, OPYPA, estimated that an amount equivalent to 400 to 450 million US dollars was lost in the Uruguayan economy due to a several months long drought (MercoPress, 2009).
 Energy production is also a concern during periods of drought since much of Uruguay's power comes from hydroelectric sources, which are very sensitive to drought conditions (MercoPress, 2009).
 During the late 1980’s, drought reduced the output of hydroelectric power so much that the country had to resort to the more expensive option of importing petroleum as well as adopting strict energy conservation efforts to keep up with the country’s energy demands (National Drought Mitigation Center, 2013).
-Decision support tools that specifically address response strategies to drought will become increasingly useful to farmers and policy makers as they deal with an even more volatile climate in the future.
+Decision support tools that specifically address response strategies to drought will become increasingly useful to farmers, insurance providers, and policy makers as they deal with an even more volatile climate in the future.

 80 – 100 Word Blurb

 This study looked into the effectiveness of different Vegetation Indices (VI) for use in monitoring drought as well as for use within the previously published Drought Severity Index (DSI) from Rhee et al., 2010.
 After establishing the proper VI for the climate of Uruguay, the DSI was applied to the country to give a monthly visual representation of drought impact throughout the region.
-This tool will be useful to land managers and policy makers to better assess the effects of drought on a regional scale and provide a decision support tool for drought preparedness.
+This tool will be useful to land managers, insurance providers, and policy makers to better assess the effects of drought on a regional scale and provide a decision support tool for drought preparedness.

 Abstract